|Welcome to the official website of the Seiverling Antique Car and Pedal Car Museum, renamed Seiverling Museum, LLC

 Car and Pedal Car Museum.
 One of the largest toy pedal car collections in Eastern Pennsylvania, 140 in all owned by and

-We are pleased to announce that we will have Museum Open to the Public on select dates in 2014, (the most dates are the
+We are pleased to announce that we will have Museum Open to the Public on select dates in 2015, ( at least one Sunday of

-last Sunday of each month from 1 P.M. to 5 P.M.).
-Take a look at our Facebook Page for Museum Updates.
+each month from 1 P.M. to 5 P.M. between March and November).
+Take a look at our Facebook Page for Open House

 |What's To See At The Museum?

 |The museum exhibits include a pedal car collection and a small collection of antique cars.
 The toy pedal car collection

 consists of kids pedal cars not only from America, but also from England, Canada, France, Italy, and even Russia.
 Pedal

 cars, pedal fire trucks, pedal tractors, pedal planes, a pedal boat and a pedal bull dozer are part of the museum display.

 Each pedal car has a teddy bear driver, in memory of Richard’s wife, Ethel Seiverling.
 The antique cars are just as special